WFP-Doobelepers/wangshengfp.org/content/faq/clorinde.md

 #### Normal Attack: Oath of Hunting Shadows

 ![](/faq/clorinde/normal.png)
 Clorinde’s regular Normal Attacks are nothing special to look at.
-Instead, Clorinde’s Electro-infused pistolet attacks during her special state on her Skill are her main source of damage.
+Instead, Clorinde’s Electro-infused pistolet attacks during her special state on her Skill are her main source of damage and will be further discussed in the Elemental Skill section.

 #### Elemental Skill: Hunter's Vigil